 The work in the lower elementary classroom (ages 6-9) is done with extensive Montessori methods material allowing the children to not only experience the depth and breadth of the curriculum, but also become comfortable with their own learning styles, including working in groups with other children.
 The curriculum is designed to be interrelated, to spark the imagination of the lower elementary student.
 They will work in the core areas of reading, writing, math, practical life, history, geography, world cultures, science, art, handiwork/crafts, and music, with further specific exploration in special activities on nature and conservation, sustainable farming, and a beginning understanding of social and business entrepreneurship practices.

 A day in the life of an elementary student.

 As per AMI-recognized guidelines, we offer a full, five day week for our elementary Montessori program.
 A typical daily schedule is shown below.
 For our first school year 2021-2022, our elementary students ages 6-12 will be together in the same classroom.
-During the school year 2022-2023, the students will be split into two classrooms, for ages 6-9 and 9-12.
+We anticipate splitting up the classroom into two classrooms in year 2022-2023, for ages 6-9 and 9-12.

 Typical Elementary Daily Schedule

 8:00 - 8:30 - arrival period and outdoor play or morning activity

 8:30am - 11:30am morning work cycle and snack

 11:45am - 12:00pm community meeting (M-W-F) or reader's theater (Tu-Th)

 1:30pm - 3:30pm afternoon work cycle and outdoor play